sjdlabgroup/SAHMI/PDAC data/README.md

 We used SAHMI to analyze tumor-microbiome interactions in two pancreatic cancer cohorts: scPDA1 (Peng et al., 2019) and scPDA2 (Steele et al., 2020).
 We also compare metagnomic read capture in single-cell RNA-seq, whole genome-seq, 16S-rDNA-seq, and bulk RNA-seq.

 File descriptions:
-- pdac_sahmi.RDS: SAHMI analysis results for scPDA1 and scPDA2, including metagenomic read counts and k-mer correlation test and cell-line quantile test results.
+- pdac_sahmi.RDS: SAHMI metagenomic read count reports for scPDA1 and scPDA2.

-- rutgers_sahmi.RDS: metagenomic read counts for all in-house samples analyzed by 16S-rDNA-seq, single-cell RNA-seq, bulk RNA-seq, and whole genome-seq.
+- rutgers_sahmi.RDS: SAHMI metagenomic read count reports for all in-house samples analyzed by 16S-rDNA-seq, single-cell RNA-seq, bulk RNA-seq, and whole genome-seq.
 Raw sequencing files can be found at phs003035.v1.p1.

 - peng_microbiome.RDS: processed single-barcode by taxa counts matrix for scPDA1.